Geraldton Walleye Classic - Rules skip to content

 f.
 The fish and weigh-in form are then handed to the weigh scale operators.
 One member of each team must verify the scale weight and sign the weigh-in form.

-Day 2 Top Ten Weigh-in
+24. Day 2 Top Ten Weigh-in

-a.
 Those teams which are in the top ten following day one will weigh their catch following all other team weigh-ins.

 b.
 These teams will weigh in reverse order starting from 10th place to 1st place.

 c.
 There will be a top ten meeting Saturday night where teams will be given instructions for Sunday.
+This meeting is mandatory to attend.

 Sportsmanship and Courtesy

-e.
-No obstructing the centre passageway of any bridge on Kenogamisis Lake.
+6. No obstructing the centre passageway of any bridge on Kenogamisis Lake.

-Rules(s) Violations, Protests and Appeals
+Rules(s) Violations, Protests, and Appeals

-a.
-Any participant has the right to enter a protest against another participant.
-A protest form will be available from the Tournament Director (TD) and must be completed and presented to the TD within 1 hour of the weigh in.
+2. Participants have the right to enter a formal protest.
+A protest form will be available from the Tournament Director (TD) and must be completed and presented to the TD within 1 hour of daily posted results. $150.00 protest fee must accompany the form.
+The fee will be returned if the protest is found to be valid or at the discretion of the tournament director.

-e.
-Witness (es) may be called to appear before the Protest Committee to provide evidence relating to the alleged rule infraction.
+5. Witness(es) may be called to appear before the Protest Committee or Tournament Director to provide evidence relating to the alleged rule infraction.

 Safety

-d.
-In the event of a thunderstorm, lightning, or severe weather, teams may pull onto the nearest shoreline until it is safe to continue fishing.
+8. In the event of a thunderstorm, lightning, or severe weather, teams may pull onto the nearest shoreline until it is safe to continue fishing.

-e.
-Competitors may not leave their boats during the tournament except at the Official weigh-in site or if severe weather forces them ashore.
+9. Competitors may not leave their boats during the tournament except at the Official weigh-in site or if severe weather forces them ashore.

-i.
-Teams must notify a tournament official if an emergency or breakdown has occurred by calling or sending a text message 807-854-7772 or 807-853-0814.
+12. Teams must notify a tournament official if an emergency or breakdown has occurred by calling or sending a text message toDonna @ 807-854-7772 or Michelle @ 807-853-0814.

-In the Interest of Safety, we have made the following amendments to the rules:
+13. In the Interest of Safety, we have made the following amendments to the rules:

-a.
 This section refers to the town Bridge, First Bridge on the highway and Iron Bridge (train trestle).

 b.
 Each Bridge will be a "No Wake" zone.